OpenMind/brainpack/docs/Materials.md

 2. Connect (using crimp butt connectors, cover with mil-spec glue coated heat shrink) a Male EC5 connector to the MICRO-FIT3.0 R-S Thor power connector.
 This connector has 4 wires, two of which will be used for ground, and two of which will be used for 14.8V.
 Consult the Thor technical documentation to determine the correct wiring. **You will damage the Thor if you get this wrong.
 Do not reverse the polarity!** **WARNING FIRE HAZARD: Do not short the 120S 14.8V 10000 mAh LiPo battery!**

 3. Use the second Velcro nylon strap to attach the LiPo battery to the Thor mount.
-Connect the _Lipo Battery Low Voltage Buzzer Alarm_ to the balance port of the LiPo battery to avoid damaging the LiPo battery due to over-discharge. **WARNING BATTERY DAMAGE: Do not fully discharge the LiPo battery.
+Connect the _Lipo Battery Low Voltage Buzzer Alarm_ to the balance port of the LiPo battery to avoid damaging the LiPo battery due to over-discharge. **WARNING BATTERY DAMAGE: Do not fully drain the LiPo battery.
 The Thor will try to drain the battery to below 12V, which will destroy it.
-Replace the battery when it has discharged to about 15V.**
+Replace the battery when it has discharged to about 14V.**

 <!-- TOC --><a name="unitree-go2-custom-power-cable"></a>
 #### Unitree Go2 Custom Power Cable

 The Unitree Go2 provides 28 to 33.6V, which is too much for the audio amplifier.
 Solution: use an MATEKSYS BEC 12S Pro Synchronous switching step-down (buck) regulator to provide 12V to the audio amplifier.

-1. Connect (using crimp butt connectors, cover with mil-spec glue coated heat shrink) a male XT30 connector to **BOTH** the MICRO-FIT3.0 (for the Thor) and the power input to the MATEKSYS BEC 12S power.
-Add a drop of solder to short the 12V config pins of the MATEKSYS BEC 12S so that is provides 12V rather than the default 5.2V.
+1. Connect (using crimp butt connectors, cover with mil-spec glue coated heat shrink) a male XT30 connector to **BOTH** the MICRO-FIT3.0 (for the Thor) and the power input of the MATEKSYS BEC 12S power buck.
+Add a drop of solder to short the 12V config pins of the MATEKSYS BEC 12S so that it provides 12V rather than the default 5.2V.
 Connect the outputs of the MATEKSYS BEC 12S to the red/black wires from the audio amplifier in the face unit. **You will damage the audio amplifier, the Thor, or the robot, or all three, if you get this wrong.
 Do not reverse the polarity!**

 2. Plug the XT30 plug into the 33.6V Go2 power supply port.

 <!-- TOC --><a name="example-brainpack-power-budget-calculation"></a>
 ### 3.3 Example BrainPack Power Budget Calculation

 We recommend a [FNB58USB Voltage/Current/Power tester/monitor](https://www.fnirsi.com/products/fnb58) to measure actual power draw.